ganeti/ganeti/doc/design-2.0.rst

 NIC_<N>_BRIDGE
   Node bridge the Nth network interface will be connected to NIC_<N>_FRONTEND_TYPE
-  Type of the Nth nic as seen by the instance.
+  Type of the Nth NIC as seen by the instance.
 For example 'virtio', 'rtl8139', etc.
 DEBUG_LEVEL
   Whether more out should be produced, for debugging purposes.
 Currently the only valid values are 0 and 1.

-These are only the basic variables we are thinking of now, but more may come during the implementation and they will be documented in the ganeti-os-api man page.
+These are only the basic variables we are thinking of now, but more may come during the implementation and they will be documented in the ``ganeti-os-api`` man page.
 All these variables will be available to all scripts.

 Some scripts will need a few more information to work.
 These will have per-script variables, such as for example: